umdalecs/umdalecs/README.md

 I enjoy backend development and sometimes breaking code.
 I'm currently pursuing a degree in Computer Systems Engineering.

-I'm focused on becoming a professional Go backend developer, building APIs and microservices.

 I'm a Linux user who enjoys testing different distros and breaking my system as I learn new things.

 ## Tech stack